giladmev/HalachaAI-Benchmark/README.md

   - structured to allow for straightforward answers.
   - story-style questions to ensure clarity and engagement.

+You can find example in Example of Error Case section below.

 ### API calls
 The project sends each question to the AI model through its API.